GrapesJS/preset-webpage/README.md

   * `grapesjs-plugin-export` Export GrapesJS templates in a zip archive
 * Commands:
   * `gjs-open-import-webpage` Opens a modal for the import
+  * `gjs-open-edit-webpage` Opens a modal for edit code
   * `set-device-desktop` Set desktop device
   * `set-device-tablet` Setup tablet device
   * `set-device-mobile` Setup mobile device